Sharing the Message as a Family

 In the worst mud hole, two big trucks obstructed our way, stuck in the middle of the road.
 We tried to pass on the side but sank so deep that I could not open my passenger door.
 I took all the kids out through the driver’s side, and we watched from a distance as Keith attached the winch to a clump of bamboo.
 With each advancing foot, the Land Cruiser came forward and then sank back toward the wall of mud.
 We did finally get the Land Cruiser out and went on our bumpy way!

 On the second day we left our vehicle at a church planter’s house and took three motorcycles for four adults, four kids and our luggage.
 As we passed village after village, I wondered how many still had never heard the message of hope in Jesus.
 We crossed countless log bridges and drove through streams.
 Often the jungle closed in around our narrow trail.

-Halfway through the second day on motorcycle, Caleb went to sleep with his head in my hands, while Talitha slept in a baby carrier on my chest.
+Halfway through the second day on motorcycle, Caleb went to sleep with his head in my hands since he wanted to learn about ASPS because of his problem, while Talitha slept in a baby carrier on my chest.
 Our driver wasn’t going fast, but the tires slipped into a rut and we went down.
 I jumped up and picked the motorcycle off of Caleb’s leg.
 He had only one tiny scratch!
 Talitha was just fine as well.
 I later realized I had broken a rib, but that was the extent of our injuries.
 Praise God!